Main Tab General Specifications

 A Note Regarding Sine vs. Burst Test Results

-The matrix reveals that the burst power is typically higher than the continuous sine power.
-Actually the opposite is true, since the burst output considers only 20 ms (1 kHz).
+The matrix reveals that the burst power is often higher than the continuous sine power.
+In reality the opposite is true, since the burst output considers only 20 ms (1 kHz).
 A system cannot output more power than it draws.
 A true comparison of the power generation of bursts vs. sines would require evaluation over the same time span.
 Marketing forces have adopted the unit of “power” to describe the burst test results, but a burst test doesn’t produce much power.
-Ironic, isn’t it?
-This is one (of many) reasons that SPL calculations should be done with voltage, not power.

 NR in the Rated Watts column indicates that the amplifier is not rated by the manufacturer for this stimulus.
 NR is not permitted for the 1 kHz Sine Burst stimulus.